Risingson/eveeyedocs/docs/sharing/structures.md

 ## Pasting
 You can copy and paste structures from the EVE's directional scanner using `Ctrl+C` an paste them on the active browser window of Eveeye.
 Using `Ctrl+V` will `ADD` structures to the system.

-!!! error "Firefox"
-    Shift+Ctrl+V does not work in Firefox browser.

 Citadels get pasted to the system they are in (since the system's name is contained in the data from directional.
 Control Towers get pasted to your current location.

 ## STA tab